wavemotion-dave/ColecoDS/README.md

 * 58d86a2a	writer.rom (ADAM)
 ```

-For the MSX, we support 4 optional BIOS ROMs.
+For the MSX, we support a number of different (optional) BIOS ROMs.
 To be honest, after quite a bit of searching online, I'm not quite sure what machine the ubiquitous msx.rom represents - it's some generic European machine and from doing binary compares, it appears to be extremely similar to the Goldstar FC-200 or possibly the Casio MX-15 (11 bytes different in each).

-As such, starting with version 8.2, ColecoDS will support 4 additional optional MSX BIOS roms as follows (and you can select them in Configuration and set a global default if you like):
+As such, starting with version 8.2, ColecoDS will support additional optional MSX BIOS roms as follows (and you can select them in Configuration and set a global default if you like):

 ```
 * e9ccd789  cx5m.rom    - Yamaha's UK/EU Machine with 32K of RAM